ZexiXin/CYBR8420/Designing for Software Security Engineering.md

+# Designing for Software Security Engineering

-## Threat Modeling
+## Part 1: Threat Modeling

-Draw and analyze the DFDs using the Microsoft Threat Modeling tool (TMT)
+* Draw and analyze the DFDs using the Microsoft Threat Modeling tool (TMT)
+* Generate a full HTML report using TMT
+* Host the HTML reports in your project github repo and link from your markdown submission.

-## Observation
+## Part 2: Observation

 ### Summarization